meltyourface/blank/posts/Beast-masters-and-mothers/Ancient-Beast-Master-Rituals-Celestial-Falcon-Scroll-Talisman-and-Fusion-Technique/index.md

 **Reagents**: Essence of the wind, sunbeam, and tears of a grieving mother.

-Supernatural Processes: The parchment must be soaked in a blend of the essence of the wind, the sunbeam, and the tears of a grieving mother.
+**Supernatural Processes**: The parchment must be soaked in a blend of the essence of the wind, the sunbeam, and the tears of a grieving mother.
 Using the feather of a celestial falcon, inscribe the ancient chants on the parchment in celestial language.

 **Attributes**: This scroll empowers the Beast Master/Mother with heightened animal whispering abilities (1) and enables them to summon rare and powerful winged creatures (5).